quantfreedom/QuantFreedom/docs/docs/getting-started/install.md

 ## Developers
 Ok so you have decided you want to contribute and make some nice functions ... let's make it happen!
-First you have to make sure you have done all the things mentioned previouly about installing the dev stuff.
+First you have to make sure you have done all the things mentioned previously about installing the dev stuff.
 If you have done that then lets gets started with developing

 In the lower left corner you should see something that says main or dev or stable, but whatever it says click it and make sure you are on the stable branch.